Dome Cinema, Worthing: The redevelopment scheme

 In 1969 Worthing Borough Council purchased the Dome as part of a much larger redevelopment scheme.
 Their intention was to rebuild most of the east half of Worthing town centre, starting with the north.
 The redevelopment scheme itself dated back to the 1940s and 1950s.

 Worthing's original town hall and the Georgian Royal Theatre were amongst the buildings torn down in the first phase of this project, which cleared the way for the construction of the Guildbourne Centre.

 Unfortunately for the council's plans, the Guildbourne Centre was poorly received and its design heavily criticised.
 The redevelopment scheme apparently stalled shortly thereafter, leaving the Dome cinema in the hands of the borough council that had declared the intention to demolish it.

 The cinema remained open during this time, however, with the original building split into three parts and leased to three separate business people on a short-term basis.

-Garrick House Ltd, a company based in Crewe which ran two other cinemas and one theatre elsewhere in Sussex, leased the Dome cinema itself and continued operating it.
+Garrick House Ltd, a company based in Crewe which ran two other cinemas and one theatre elsewhere in Sussex, leased the Dome Cinema itself and continued operating it.
 Unfortunately the terms of the lease permitted by the council made any long-term investment in the cinema unappealing.
 With no-one protecting the Dome's long term interests, the cinema went into decline.

 Unexpectedly, the Dome's larger, more modern rival shut down first.
 In 1987 the Odeon was forced to close.
 25 years previously, when cinema was going through hard times, Odeon had sold a number of their cinemas on a "lease back" deal.
 Ironically, although the Worthing Odeon was now financially viable, the freehold owners could make more money in redeveloping the site.
 A fierce campaign ensued, which resulted in the Odeon being listed.
 However, the council managed to get the listing removed, so that the demolition for redevelopment could go ahead.
-During this time, a sewerage leak into the main auditorium didn't help the cause.
+During this time, a sewerage leak into the main auditorium did not help the cause.
 At the time, the Connaught Theatre had been closed by the council, and Odeon looked into purchasing this as an alternative, but decided the venue was not big enough.
 In the end, the council themselves refurbished and reopened the Connaught, after a vigorous campaign to save the venue.
-The Dome was suddenly the only purpose build cinema in town again, just as it had been when it started.
+The Dome was suddenly the only purpose-built cinema in town again, just as it had been when it started.